Democrats see 2024 campaign issue in Texas abortion case

 Democrats had a starkly different view, accusing Republicans of trampling on personal medical decisions to advance their true goal: a total abortion ban with no exceptions.

-“It’s a kind of totalitarian approach, where we’re going to have complete control over you in spite of the already very restrictive law that should allow her and her doctors to have made that decision,” said Rep. Joaquin Castro (D-Texas).
+“It’s a kind of totalitarian approach, where we’re going to have complete control over you in spite of the already very restrictive law that should allow her and her doctors to have made that decision,” Rep. Joaquin Castro (D-Texas) said.

 “They actually don’t want any exemptions to exist.
 And so while those exemptions exist in the law in writing, practically speaking they’re going to bully and intimidate and threaten and do everything they can to keep women from having any freedom of choice about reproductive decisions.”